the episode

 John McLarty: Right.

-Kimberly Faith: And so, yeah, this podcast, we’re this this podcast, we’re gonna talk about seven reasons that you cannot lose your salvation.
-And then next week’s podcast, we’re gonna address some of the verses that people often use to say, this means you can lose your salvation.
+Kimberly Faith: And so, yeah, this podcast, we’re going to talk about seven reasons that you cannot lose your salvation.
+And then next week’s podcast, we’re going to address some of the verses that people often use to say, this means you can lose your salvation.

-John McLarty: And, you know, we talk a lot in these podcasts about the path the paths of peace or the path of peace.
-Mhmm.
-How can you have peace security, if your eternal destination is not settled in your mind?
+John McLarty: And, you know, we talk a lot in these podcasts about the path, the paths of peace or the path of peace.
+How can you have peace if your eternal security, if your eternal destination is not settled in your mind?

 Kimberly Faith: Yeah, that’s a good point.

 Kimberly Faith: Oh, of course.
-It’d be kinda like if you said, you know, you adopted me, right, when I was what, nine, 10 years old?
+It’d be kind of like if you said, you know, you adopted me, right, when I was what, nine, 10 years old?

 John McLarty: About 10.

 Kimberly Faith: Yeah.
-Like, if you, when that adoption order was signed, if somehow there was a way I could undo that, and that’s not a perfect example, but It kind
+And like, if you, when that adoption order was signed, if somehow there was a way I could undo that, and that’s not a perfect example, but

-John McLarty: of it is.
+John McLarty: It kind of is.
 And what if I held that over you?

 Kimberly Faith: Right.

 Kimberly Faith: That’s right.
-You know, Jesus said, if you being evil know how to give good gifts to your children, how much more does the heavenly father wanna give good gifts?
-And I’m paraphrasing this is, I think, Matthew, I think.
-That list was that scripture was not on my list of scriptures in this podcast, but I think everybody knows what I’m talking about.
+You know, Jesus said, if you, being evil, know how to give good gifts to your children, how much more does the heavenly father want to give good gifts?
+And I’m paraphrasing this is, I think, in Matthew, I think.
+That scripture was not on my list of scriptures in this podcast, but I think everybody knows what I’m talking about.

 John McLarty: Right.

 Kimberly Faith: And so, you know, in the law, we have things that are self authenticating.
 Okay?
 Certain documents, certain types of things when you admit them to evidence are self authenticating.
-So I’d like to start this, this particular podcast with a very self authenticating, scripture.
-And I’d like if you don’t mind, could you read Romans six six through 11?
+So I’d like to start this particular podcast with a very self authenticating, scripture.
+And I’d like if you don’t mind, could you read Romans 6:6-11?

-John McLarty: love to read that.
+John McLarty: I would love to read that.
 That’s a great verse.

 Kimberly Faith: Yeah.

 John McLarty: Yeah.
-Recon It’s paid in full And term reconciled.
+Reckoned and the term reconciled.

 Kimberly Faith: Yeah.
 Yeah.
 They reissued birth certificates.

-John McLarty: That, I thought that was really cool.
+John McLarty: I thought that was really cool.

 John McLarty: No higher court that can undo God’s reckoning and justification.